FRANCES HATCH ARWS

 WORKS ON PAPER FAIR, London.
 2015 + 2016 +2017

-RWS GALLERIES London ‘Now’ group show 2023
+RWS GALLERIES Whitcomb St, London ‘Now’ group show 2023

 BRANTWOOD, Coniston Water. solo show March-July 2024